AriFordsham/GHCWiki/working-conventions/bug-tracker.md

 For any given status, 'someone' is responsible for what happens to it next:

 - **New** means the bug is still open, and thus in the hands of the GHC team.
-- **Infoneeded** means that the ticket is stalled awaiting information from the submitter (or anyone else), and the responsibility to move forward requires someone to help.
+- **Infoneeded** means that the ticket is stalled awaiting information from the submitter.
 - **Merge** tickets will be handled by Austin or Herbert and merged into the tree before the next release.
 - **Patch** tickets will be handled by Austin or Herbert and merged into the tree.
 - **Upstream** means that we're waiting on action from an upstream maintainer.
 Normally, when a ticket is marked 'upstream', a change will be proposed to the maintainer, who will merge it (or something equivalent).
 The ticket will then be moved back to **patch** status, indicating GHC developers need to pick up the change.